 Count 2: The Commission Should Enter an Order Memorializing Respondents Commitment Not to Use Chargeback in a Cascading, Iterative Way

-8. As is apparent from the answering pleadings of many of the intervenors, Complainants were not alone in being surprised by Respondent's answer to Count 2 that "CalPX does not now, nor does it intend to, apply the default charge-back provision in the drastic, 'cascading' manner alleged by Complainants in their filing."
+8. As is apparent from the answering pleadings of many of the intervenors, Complainants were not alone in being surprised by Respondent's disengnuious answer to Count 2 that "CalPX does not now, nor does it intend to, apply the default charge-back provision in the drastic, 'cascading' manner alleged by Complainants in their filing."
 CalPX Ans. at 4, 7-12.
-Complainants ask the Commission to memorialize this commitment in an order.
+Given that is directly contradicts previous actions by CalPX (see January 29, 2001 email from CalPX to Market Participants attached as ______), Complainants ask the Commission to memorialize this commitment in an order.

 9. Notwithstanding Respondent's claim to the contrary, some of Complainants suspect that the chargeback invoices that they have received from CalPX were, in fact, chargebacks of earlier chargebacks on which the putative debtor had defaulted.
-In the accounting that we now seek, Respondent should be directed to confirm whether there has been any iterative chargebacks and, if so, the Commission should order them to be refunded in the event that they were paid, or void in the event that they were not.
+In the accounting that we now seek, Respondent should be directed to confirm whether there has been any iterative chargebacks and, if so, the Commission should order them, and all payments made on the original improper chargebacks, to be refunded in the event that they were paid, or void in the event that they were not.

 Count 3: The CalPX Chargeback Does Not Apply to the Buyer Utility's Defaults to the CAISO